Engagement with professional bodies

 Professional Quality Assurance Agency agreements

-TEQSA has signed Memorandums of Understanding (MOUs) with the following organisations, to facilitate the sharing of information and reduce regulatory burden on higher education providers:
+TEQSA has signed Memorandums of Understanding (MOUs) with the following organisations, to facilitate the sharing of information and reduce regulatory burden on higher education providers through joint and streamlined approaches to assessment.

 - Australian Institute for Teaching and School Leadership (7 October 2015)